JakubHeba/jakubheba.github.io/SLAE/Encoder-and-Decoder/index.md

 ```
 ### Decoder ###

-Using the encoded shellcode generated, below is the Decoder code, written in NASM, along with explanatory comments on each line.
+<p style="text-align: justify;">Using the encoded shellcode generated, below is the Decoder code, written in NASM, along with explanatory comments on each line.</p>

 ```nasm
 ; Filename: 	decoder.nasm
 ; Author:  	Jakub Heba